HEPTACOM/heptaconnect-docs/docs/how-to/003-portal-development.md

 As the portal node is about to get setup or is in usage an administrator needs to find out about its status regarding a correct configuration or the connectivity state of the underlying data source.
 A status reporter is meant to get information about a certain topic.
-Every portal should expose a health status reporter and when a data source is used that depends on I/O operations like file or network access.
+Every portal should expose a health status reporter when a data source is used that depends on I/O operations like file or network access.

 ```php
 namespace Acme\Portal\Bottle\StatusReporter;